bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 {% include figure.html filename="rufus.gif" description="Animated GIF from BILL & TED'S EXCELLENT ADVENTURE (1989) showing Rufus (George Carlin) saying 'You have to dial one number higher.'" %}

-Or an hour earlier, when you're going from Standard Time to Daylight Time.

 ## Extra Credit: Don't Get Caught in the Lurch when DST Becomes Permanent

 Confusingly, most of the year is already spent in "daylight savings time" (March to November, so about 9 months), while only 3 months of the year are "standard time."